yasuomaidana/dev-ops-notes/installing-elk/Instructions.md

   - `hosts`: The address of the Elasticsearch server.

 This configuration ensures that Nginx logs are read, parsed, and sent to Elasticsearch for storage and analysis.

+## NOTES

+It is important to have java installed wherever you are going to run this.